Bolton Rifles: Interwar

 The TF was reconstituted on 2 February 1920 and the 5th Loyals was reformed at Bolton.
 The 55th (West Lancashire) Division began to reform in April 1920 as part of Western Command.
 The 5th Loyals were once again in 164th (North Lancashire) Brigade.
 The TF was reorganised as the Territorial Army (TA) in 1921.

 In 1938, as part of the modernisation of the army, the 55th was converted into the 55th (West Lancashire) Motor Division, and 164th Bde was disbanded.
 The 5th Loyals was converted into a divisional motorcycle battalion.
 When the TA was doubled in size after the Munich Crisis, 5th Loyals spun off a duplicate battalion at Macclesfield 3 May 1939.
-Initially the regiments followed the World War I practice and used '1/' and '2/' prefixes, but on 16 May the Loyals designated the new unit the 6th Battalion, re-using the number of a Kitchener's Army battalion of 1914–18.
+Initially, the regiment followed the World War I practice and used '1/' and '2/' prefixes, but on 16 May the Loyals designated the new unit the 6th Battalion, re-using the number of a Kitchener's Army battalion of 1914–18.